-New Jersey collects data on the components of PM2.5 at monitoring sites across the State.
+New Jersey collects data on the components of $PM{2.5}$ at monitoring sites across the state.
 This is also referred to as "speciation" monitoring.
 The New Jersey Speciation Network currently consists of four sites (Elizabeth, Newark, New Brunswick, and Chester shown in Figure 2) at which filters are collected and analyzed to determine their chemical characteristics.
+The Camden speciation monitoring site is not currently operational, but is included in the historical analysis discussed below and in Appendix III.
+The Newark monitor was not included in the historical analysis, because the site started operation in 2010.
 The speciation monitors are different than those used to measure attainment (Federal Reference Method (FRM) monitors) and use a different sampling method.